Daniel DeBolt

 One of the earliest projects I contributed to in my career, this site holds a special place in my heart.
 As part of a collaborative team, I worked on both the front end and back end, with a primary focus on developing custom widgets and reusable components.
 It was my first experience building tailored functionality from scratch, and it became one of the best learning opportunities a young developer could ask for.
 While it may be the oldest site on this list, the process of bringing it to life alongside a talented team made it one of the most memorable and rewarding projects I've been a part of.

-Although I wasn’t part of the original development team for this site, I now serve as its primary maintainer.
-As the central job listing platform for Koch Industries and its subsidiaries, this React-based site plays a critical role in the company’s talent acquisition efforts.
-While I primarily work in .NET, maintaining this site has helped me stay sharp with React and continue to grow as a well-rounded, full-stack developer.
+Although I wasn't part of the original development team for this site, I now serve as its primary maintainer.
+As the central job listing platform for Koch Industries and its subsidiaries, this React-based site plays a critical role in the company's talent acquisition efforts.
+While I primarily work in .NET, maintaining this site has helped me stay sharp with React and continue to grow as a well-rounded developer.

-I assisted with front-end development for this project, working alongside our internal team to help refresh Georgia-Pacific’s public-facing website.
+I assisted with front-end development for this project, working alongside our internal team to help refresh Georgia-Pacific's public-facing website.
 As one of the Koch companies, GP partnered with our group to modernize their online presence—part of a broader initiative where multiple Koch subsidiaries rely on our team as their go-to development partner.
-This project was a great example of cross-company collaboration aimed at delivering clean, modern, and user-focused web experiences.

 My involvement with this React-based site centered around migrating content from the legacy environment into a new headless CMS powered by Kontent AI.
 I developed and implemented the custom tooling needed for a smooth and reliable data transfer, as no out-of-the-box solution was available.
 In addition, I contributed front-end components to support the lead development team.
-This project was part of a broader effort to modernize Georgia-Pacific’s digital presence and reflects the collaborative role our team plays in supporting Koch companies with scalable, future-ready solutions.

 I supported the development of this site by contributing front-end components and assisting with content modeling to ensure the structure aligned with the design and editorial goals.
 My work focused on creating a user-friendly experience while helping organize and present information about Charles Koch's published works in a clear and accessible way.